axonivy-market/doc-factory/doc-factory-doc/source/doc-factory/callable-processes.rst

 regions and mail merge with nested regions are now supported, because the DocumentTemplate Object encapsulates the necessary parameters to perform such merges (:ref:`DocumentTemplate <df-callable-processes-document-template>`).
-Here is the description of this callable that you can find in the |ivy| process file:
+Here is the description of this callable that you can find in the Axon Ivy process file:

 .. figure:: /_static/images/callable-processes-2.png